-- 1. FLAT RATE cancellation means that the policy will be canceled back to its effective date when coverage began.
+1. FLAT RATE cancellation means that the policy will be canceled back to its effective date when coverage began.
 A full refund (100% of premiums paid) must be sent to the insured within 45 days from the cancellation.
-This is not common. - 2.
-SHORT RATE basis refunds are made if the insured cancels the policy.
-All unearned premium minus a service fee must be returned to the insured within 30 days from the date of the cancellation. - 3.
-PRO RATA basis refunds are made if the insurer cancels the policy.
+This is not very common.

+2. SHORT RATE basis refunds are made if the insured cancels the policy.
+All unearned premium minus a service fee must be returned to the insured within 30 days from the date of the cancellation.
+S for Short/S for Service Fee

+3. PRO RATA basis refunds are made if the insurer cancels the policy.
 All unearned premiums must be returned within 45 days from the date of the cancellation.
 No service fee is allowed.